Disorders of the Thyroid

 Both benign and malignant thyroid tumors are treated in the Elizabeth and Michael Ruane Center for Endocrine Tumors, one of the largest programs of its kind in the country.

 Targeted therapies are medicines that affect a cancer cell's ability to grow and to spread.
-They focus on, or target, changes found mainly on or in cancer cells, such as certain proteins or gene changes.
+They focus on, or target, one or more changes found mainly on or in cancer cells, such as certain proteins or gene changes.
 This means they tend to have very different side effects than chemotherapy.

 Tests can be done on your cancer cells to see if they have the changes that these medicines target.
 Many different medicines are used, and there are a lot of different targets these medicines act on.